uniaquinas/emergeX/CONTRIBUTING.md

 ## Contributing with comments on articles

-Most of our experiments are covered in articles on [Our Blog](https://medium.com/cisco-emerge).
+Most of our experiments are covered on [Our Blog](https://medium.com/cisco-emerge).
+Please comment and share these articles!

-One way to contribute is to comment on Medium or to share the article.

 ## Contributing with code